frictionlessdata/tableschema-r/README.md

     ##     strict_: FALSE
     ##     uniqueFieldsCache_: list

-It was onle basic introduction to the `Table` class.
+It was one basic introduction to the `Table` class.
 To learn more let's take a look on `Table` class API reference.

 #### `Table.load(source, schema, strict=FALSE, headers=1, ...)`

-Constructor to instantiate `Table` class.
-If `references` argument is provided foreign keys will be checked on any reading operation.

 Factory method to instantiate `Table` class.
 This method is async and it should be used with `$value()` keyword or as a `Promise`.
 If references argument is provided foreign keys will be checked on any reading operation.

 -   `source (String/list()/Stream/Function)` - data source (one of):
     -   local CSV file (path)
     -   remote CSV file (url)
     -   list of lists representing the rows
     -   readable stream with CSV file contents
     -   function returning readable stream with CSV file contents
 -   `schema (Object)` - data schema in all forms supported by `Schema` class
 -   `strict (Boolean)` - strictness option to pass to `Schema` constructor
 -   `headers (Integer/String[])` - data source headers (one of):
     -   row number containing headers (`source` should contain headers rows)
     -   array of headers (`source` should NOT contain headers rows)
 -   `...
 (Object)` - options to be used by CSV parser.
 All options listed at <http://csv.adaltas.com/parse/#parser-options>.
 By default `ltrim` is true according to the CSV Dialect spec.
 -   `(errors.TableSchemaError)` - raises any error occured in table creation process
 -   `(Table)` - returns data table class instance